versionone/VersionOne.SDK.NET.APIClient/README.md

 You can find the information necessary to clone the github repository here:  https://github.com/versionone/VersionOne.SDK.NET.APIClient.

-***Important Note:  After cloning the github repository, type "build_universal.sh" in your command prompt to run the build script.
+***Important Note:  After cloning the github repository, type "build_universal.sh" in your git bash command prompt to run the build script.
 This will update all the necessary dependancies so that the project will compile properly.

 ## Learn By Example: APIClient Setup